formester/formester-site/content/blog/top-10-alternatives-to-jotform-in-2023-within-sme-budgets.md

 Although the above-mentioned factors might not be a stumbling block for big corporations and organizations with adequate budgets for investing in the paid versions;

-The same isn't true with small and mid-sized businesses, who are looking to use web forms without compromising on the quality, and within a budget.
+The same isn't true with [small and mid-sized businesses](https://formester.com/blog/why-your-small-business-needs-web-forms-to-expand-in-2023/), who are looking to use web forms without compromising on the quality, and while maintaining a budget.

 And hence, the search for alternatives!

-With plenty of form builders being available in the market, choosing the right one can be a confusing task.
+With plenty of form builders being available in the market, [choosing the right one can be a confusing task](https://formester.com/blog/best-online-form-builders/).

 Although most form-builders have the same basic functionalities;